Bunoviske/data-centric-semantic-segmentation/groundTruthGeneration/README.md

 # Output

 Two folders are created inside your images folder: 'done' has all the images already annotated and 'gt' has the ground truth images for semantic segmentation

+# Important notes

+When you load big images, opencv will not fit the image on your computer screen.
+I still need to resize these images according to your display dimensions.